-First – You paid for your health insurance for this exact reason.
+First – You paid for your health coverage for this exact reason.
 The alternative is not getting the medical care you need, and can be much worse for your health and your legal claim.
 Secondly – depending on the type of policy you hold, your insurance may eventually be repaid by the at-fault driver.

-Not using your own health insurance to pay for care after a Georgia accident can be an expensive mistake.
+Not using your own medical insurance to pay for care after a Georgia accident can be an expensive mistake.
 You or your attorney must make sure that your bills are submitted to your medical insurance carrier.
 This will ensure the bills are paid immediately and that your bills will not be transferred to collection agency while you are waiting for a settlement.

 Where Will the Hospital or Ambulance Send My Medical Bills?